Posts

 First Public Working Draft: MiniApp Packaging

-The MiniApps Working Group has published a First Public Working Draft of MiniApp Packaging.
-This specification defines semantics and conformance requirements for a MiniApp package, and the structure of the single file container that holds the resources of a MiniApp, including a manifest file, static page templates, stylesheets, JavaScript documents, media files and other resources.
-Instances of the MiniApp package are used for MiniApp distribution and execution on runtime environments (MiniApp user agent).
+The MiniApps Working Group has published a First Public Working Draft of MiniApp Packaging .
+This specification defines semantics and conformance requirements for a MiniApp package , and the structure of the single file container that holds the resources of a MiniApp, including a manifest file, static page templates, stylesheets, JavaScript documents, media files and other resources.
+Instances of the MiniApp package are used for MiniApp distribution and execution on runtime environments ( MiniApp user agent ).

 First Public Working Draft: Digital Publishing Accessibility API Mappings 1.1

-he Accessible Rich Internet Applications Working Group has published a First Public Working Draft of Digital Publishing Accessibility API Mappings 1.1.
-The Digital Publishing Accessibility API Mappings (DPub-AAM) defines how user agents map the Digital Publishing WAI-ARIA Module [dpub-aria-1.1] markup to platform accessibility APIs.
+he Accessible Rich Internet Applications Working Group has published a First Public Working Draft of Digital Publishing Accessibility API Mappings 1.1 .
+The Digital Publishing Accessibility API Mappings (DPub-AAM) defines how user agents map the Digital Publishing WAI-ARIA Module [ dpub-aria-1.1 ] markup to platform accessibility APIs .
 It is intended for user agent developers responsible for accessibility in their user agent so that they can support the accessibility content produced for digital publishing.
+The implementation of this specification in user agents enables authors to produce more accessible e-books, by conveying structural book constructs used by the digital publishing industry to assistive technologies.
+It does this by extending the Core Accessibility API Mappings 1.1 and the Accessible Name and Description: Computation and API Mappings 1.1 specifications for user agents.
+It provides Accessibi...

 W3C opens Technical Architecture Group (TAG) election